EssentialBlocks/team-member-block/readme.txt

 = 1.1.1 - dev =
 * Added: Animation, Custom Css and Responsive Options
+* Added: Converted style-handler to php for working perfectly with Reusable blocks and FSE
 * Improved: Controls & structure

 = 1.1.0 - 13-02-2022 =